MaskRay/maskray.me/source/_posts/2025-02-02-lld-20-elf-changes.md

 The old confusing `Symbol::exportDynamic` has been removed.

 A special case within `Symbol::includeInDynsym` checked for `isUndefWeak() && ctx.arg.noDynamicLinker`.
-(This could be generalized to `isUndefined() && ctx.arg.noDynamicLinker`, as non-weak undefined symbols led to errors.)
+(This could be generalized to `isUndefined() && ctx.arg.noDynamicLinker`, as non-weak undefined symbols led to errors.
+Nonetheless, `noDynamicLinker` has been removed to improve consistency.)
 This condition ensures that undefined symbols are not included in `.dynsym` for statically linked `ET_DYN` executables (created with `clang -static-pie`).

 This condition has been generalized in LLD 20 to `(ctx.arg.shared || !ctx.sharedFiles.empty()) && (sym->isUndefined() || sym->isExported)`.